MicrosoftDocs/dynamics365smb-devitpro-pb/Upgrade-archive/devenv-code-conversion-v16.md

             > [!NOTE]
             >If you are interested in migrating your localization resources, you should use the `--addLegacyTranslationInfo` switch to instruct Txt2Al to generate information about the legacy IDs of the translation code.
         - `--dotNetTypePrefix` specifies a prefix to be used for all .NET type aliases created during the conversion.
 This will ensure that no naming conflicts occur with existing types.
 In the example, `BC` is the prefix.

-        - `--rename` renames the output files to prevent clashes with the source .txt files.
+        - `--rename` changes the name of the output files to prevent clashes with the source .txt files.

-        When completed, there will be an .al file for each object.
+        When completed, there will be an .al file for for each object.
 2. Convert the test library TXT files to AL.

     This is similar to the previous step.